cspwcspw/ESP32_CamToLCD/README.md

 enum State {
   Lost,    // We don't know where we are, and need a VSYNC to synchronize ourselves.
   Priming, // When we hit this state we'll prime the sink: e.g. send a frame header, open a file, set up LCD etc.
-  Running, // Queueing blocks as they arrive in the interrupt handlier, and sinking the data in the main loop.
+  Running, // Queueing blocks as they arrive in the interrupt handler, and sinking the data in the main loop.
   Wrapup,  // We got a VSYNC.
 We can wrap up the frame / close a file, restart the I2S engine, print stats, etc.
   Overrun  // If either VSYNC or a scanline interrupts before we're finalized, we've lost the beat.
 };
 ```